 Community Infrastructure levy

-The DCP system enables a community infrastructure levy (CIL) to be imposed to fund projects involving the construction of community buildings or facilities under section 46L(1)(a) of the Act.
+The Planning and Environment Act 1987 (Act) enables the DCP system to impose a community infrastructure levy (levy) to fund projects involving the construction of community buildings or facilities.

-The maximum amount of the CIL payable under a DCP has been increased from $900 to $1,150 for each dwelling.
-The amount was increased on the 13 October 2016 by a Governor in Council Order under section 46(L)(2) of the Act.
+The maximum amount of the levy that is payable under a DCP (maximum levy amount) was increased from $900 to $1,150 for each dwelling by a Governor in Council Order made on 13 October 2016.